hemasriletchmiedu-dot/Python_Project_G15/README.md

 | MRT | RM 0.20 | 60 | 70 |
 | LRT | RM 0.18 | 45 | 70 |
 | Train | RM 0.25 | 80 | 90 |
+> **Note:** Fare values and some speed values are used as project assumptions for calculation purposes.
+CO₂ reference factors are based on Malaysian GHG/emission-factor guidance.
+Actual public transportation fares vary depending on the journey, route, and payment method.
 ---

 ## Features